AlignMixup: Improving Representations By Interpolating Aligned Features: Experiments

 \paragraph{Tensor alignment}

-We ablate the effect of aligning feature tensor $\vA$ or not before mixing it, by using standard mixup~\eq{mix-in} or~\eq{align-1},~\eq{align-2}, respectively.
-In AlignMix/AE architecture, we observe that aligning $\vA$ before mixing improves classification accuracy significantly.
-It is important to note that when $z$ is a vector, we do not align it.
-However, when it is a tensor $\vZ$, aligning it improves significantly.
-Overall, AlignMix/AE works the best when $x, \vA, z$ are mixed, with $\vA$ being aligned.
-This setting outperforms CutMix by $1.55\%$.
-Mixing $\vA$ only helps when it is aligned; otherwise, it is preferable to just mix $z$.
+We investigate the effect of aligning feature tensors or not before mixing it, by using standard mixup~\eq{mix-in} or~\eq{align-1},~\eq{align-2}, respectively.
+It is important to note that when $e$ is a vector, we do not align it.
+In AlignMixup, we observe that aligning tensors $\vA$ and $\vE$ before mixing improves classification accuracy significantly.
+Furthermore, we observe that using an additional FC layer for $e$ brings only minor improvement (81.71 $\rightarrow$ 81.92), meaning that the major improvement comes from alignment.
+Overall, AlignMixup/AE works the best when $x, \vA, e$ are mixed, with $\vA$ being aligned.
+It outperforms StyleCutMix by $1.52\%$.

 \paragraph{Alignment resolution}